EFred14/Milestone-One-Project/README.md

 * **Dates on Events Page**.
 The dates on the Events Page are links that enable the user the ability to shop for tickets for show.

  ### Features Left to Implement
-* Calendar.
+* **Calendar**.
 I would like to implement a calendar that updates the artist’s availability.
-* Live Camera.
+* **Live Camera**.
 I would add a section where the artist added live feeds/shared live performances/shared snippets of their life.
-* Purchase songs/Albums.
+* **Purchase songs/Albums**.
 I would enable purchasing options for music on the website using Amazon Music and itunes.
-* Add an automatically updating sold out notification under the ‘events’ page
+* **Notification** Add an automatically updating sold out notification under the ‘events’ page

 ## Technologies Used
 ### HTML & CSS